What is a leg ulcer (ulcus cruris)?

 - Regional wound centres or outpatient clinics in hospitals employ expert teams to treat patients suffering from chronic wounds with dedication and experience.
 Doctors, hospitals, nursing services and home care companies have set up interdisciplinary services for patients with chronic wounds.

 Products by medi for the treatment of leg ulcers

 Effective products, adapted to the individual phases of the therapy:

-- Treatment for the underlying disease: circaid juxtacures, circaid juxtalite und mediven ulcer kit
+- Treatment for the underlying disease: mediven ulcer kit and circaid juxtalite

 - Prevention of recurrence: mediven forte und mediven mondi

-- circaid juxtacures can be easily adjusted and applied - individually fitted to the patient's measurements, the device can be easily applied and removed using hook and loop bands
+- circaid juxtacures can be easily adjusted and applied - individually fitted to the patient's measurements, the device can be easily applied and removed using interlacing band

-- As soon as the circumference of the leg is reduced by decongestion of the edema, circaid juxtacures can be adapted to the new circumferences.
+- As soon as the circumference of the leg is reduced by decongestion of the oedema, circaid juxtacures can be adapted to the new circumferences.